ayush0121/AI-newsletter/ollama_setup_guide.md

-# How to Setup Ollama Locally for TechPulse
+# How to Setup Ollama Locally for SynapseDigest

 ## 1. Install Ollama
 Download and install Ollama from the official website: